-What is Covered by Fire Insurance?
+What Is Fire Insurance?

-Types of Fire Insurance Coverage
+Definition & Examples of Fire Insurance

 Any detached structures located on your property such as any sheds, fences or detached garages are also covered by most homeowners insurance policies.
 Some policies will also help pay for landscaping costs such as damage to trees and shrubs.

-One important note—if your car or other vehicle is destroyed or damaged due to a fire at your home, this is not covered by homeowners insurance.
+If your car or other vehicle is destroyed or damaged due to a fire at your home, this is not covered by homeowners insurance.
 The cost of fire damage to your car is paid for by the comprehensive portion of your auto insurance policy.
 If you only have liability auto insurance coverage, damage to your car during a home fire is not covered.